ickarakurt/cemkarakurt/src/content/blog/date-time-software-development-complexities-concerns.md

 modDatetime: 2024-06-11T00:00:00Z
 title: "Date and Time in Software Development: Complexities and Concerns"
 slug: date-time-software-development-complexities-concerns
-featured: true
+featured: false
 draft: false
 tags:
-  - date
-  - time
-  - edge-cases
-  - concerns
-  - daylight-saving-time
-  - leap-seconds
-  - leap-years
+  - software-development
-  - time-zones
+  - backend
-  - time-precision
+  - frontend
 description:
   Learn about concerns, possible problems, and edge cases with date and time in software development.
 ---

 If you are a software developer, you have probably worked with dates and times at some point in your career.
-Dates and times are important concepts in software development, and there are many concerns and `edge cases` that you need to be aware of when working with them.
+Dates and times are important concepts in [**software development**](https://cemkarakurt.com/tags/software-development/ "software development"), and there are many concerns and `edge cases` that you need to be aware of when working with them.
 Specifically, if you are working on a project that involves `time-sensitive` data, such as financial transactions, event scheduling, real-time monitoring, booking, etc., you need to be extra careful with how you handle dates and times.

 ## Table of Contents